All members of the Siena community are required to wear facial coverings for the nose and mouth at all times, except for

-- Diagnostic and surveillance testing is available through Siena College Health Services, an affiliate of St. Peter’s Health Partners.
-Students will be screened by the triage RN and given a telehealth appointment with the Health Services nurse practitioner for symptom assessment, testing and treatment as appropriate.
-Students will also be randomly selected to participate in Siena's surveillance testing program.
+- Diagnostic and surveillance testing are available through Siena College Health Services, an affiliate of St. Peter’s Health Partners.
+Students will be screened by the triage nurse and given a telehealth appointment with the Health Services nurse practitioner for symptom assessment, testing and treatment as appropriate.
+At least 10 percent of the student body will be randomly selected to participate in Siena's surveillance testing program each week.

 - Symptomatic students tested for COVID-19 will be required to isolate awaiting test results.
-In most situations, a student will be placed on medical leave and required to go home for recovery.
-In cases where a student cannot leave campus due to extreme extenuating circumstances (e.g. international students or students who live in states with high positivity rates for COVID-19), the College has reserved some isolation spaces on campus and quarantine spaces at a local hotel.
-The students placed in isolation on campus and quarantined at the local hotel will be monitored by the College’s Care Team.
+Students placed in isolation on campus and quarantined at the local hotel will be monitored by the College’s Care Team.

 - Should a student test positive for COVID-19, the student will be expected to participate in contact tracing by providing a list of recent close and proximate contacts as required by the Albany County Department of Health in coordination with Siena’s Director of Health Services.
 The College will assist the local health departments with contact tracing efforts and monitoring of positive COVID-19 cases for students as needed.
 Anyone receiving a call from "NYS Contact Tracing" (518-387-9993), must take the call.